 Income, Savings and Financial Behaviour (Dr. Helena Kadlec)

 Five items were asked about the trainees’ Income and Savings.
 The trainees were asked to indicate whether they experienced any changes when they compared their situation before their Alpha Training to their situation after Alpha Training.
-The distributions of the 58 survey respondents across the three response options – decrease, no change or increase – are summarized in Figure 11 below.
+The distributions of the 58 survey respondents across the three response options – decrease, no change, or increase – are summarized in Figure 11 below.
 Analyses to test whether the findings are statistically significant are discussed below, and all show that significantly significant changes did occur.
-Whereas on each individual item the majority (50.0% to 65.5%) of the trainee respondents indicated no change, more of those who reported a difference due to the Alpha Training, the difference was in the positive direction.
-Specifically, higher proportions of trainees reported an increase in their income (29.3%), source of income (34.5%), saving amounts (37.9%) and value of investments (31.0%), and significantly high percentage of trainees who reported a decrease in their debt levels (43.1%).
+Whereas on each item, the majority (50.0% to 65.5%) of the trainee respondents indicated no change, more of those who reported a difference due to the Alpha Training, the difference was in the positive direction.
+Specifically, higher proportions of trainees reported an increase in their income (29.3%), source of income (34.5%), saving amounts (37.9%) and value of investments (31.0%), and a significantly high percentage of trainees who reported a decrease in their debt levels (43.1%).

-To assess the differences in the proportions respondents across the three response options, two types of analyses were conducted: Chi-square Goodness-of-Fit tests for the proportions of respondents across the three response categories; and sign tests to test whether the differences in proportions between ‘increased” versus “decreased” were statistically significant.
-The Chi-square (χ2) Goodness-of-Fit test assesses the observed pattern of proportions against hypothesized proportions that represent a null effect (no change).
+To assess the differences in the proportions of respondents across the three response options, two types of analyses were conducted: Chi-square Goodness-of-Fit tests for the proportions of respondents across the three response categories; and sign tests to test whether the differences in proportions between ‘increased” versus “decreased” were statistically significant.
+The Chi-square (χ2) Goodness-of-Fit test assesses the observed pattern of proportions against hypothesized proportions representing a null effect (no change).
 Typically, the “null effect” is one where each category is equally likely; e.g., for a question with three response categories, the expected proportions would be .333.
-This can also be interpreted as respondents answering each question “randomly”.
+This can also be interpreted as respondents answering each question “randomly.”
 The results of this test for the present survey results are shown in the top row of Table 1.
 For each of the five indicators, the null hypothesis is rejected, meaning that the proportions of respondents across the three response categories are not equal.

 Another way to look at the difference between the proportions of trainees who increased versus decreased their income and savings is with the sign test.
-In this test, one sign (say an increase) is considered a “success”, the other sign (decrease) a “failure” and no change is considered a “tie” (these are effectively “ignored” in conducting the null hypothesis test).
+In this test, one sign (say an increase) is considered a “success,” the other sign (decrease) a “failure,” and no change is considered a “tie” (these are effectively “ignored” in conducting the null hypothesis test).
 Under the null hypothesis, the difference between the number of successes and failures is expected to be zero.
 If the null hypothesis is rejected, then the number of successes is considered statistically higher than the number of failures.
 The results of the sign tests for the five income and savings variables are shown in Table 2.
-These results confirm what the Chi-squared results have also shown us above: no overall effect on Income, but more trainees reporting an increase in their sources of income (20 of 24 trainees), savings amounts (22 or 29 trainees) and value of their investments (18 of 20 trainees) as well as significantly more trainees (25/29) reporting a decrease in their debt levels.
+These results confirm what the Chi-squared results have also shown us above: no overall effect on Income, but more trainees reporting an increase in their sources of income (20 of 24 trainees), savings amounts (22 or 29 trainees), and value of their investments (18 of 20 trainees) as well as significantly more trainees (25/29) reporting a decrease in their debt levels.

 Social Capital from the Point of View of Relationships Outside of the Workplace

-Note: The items are identified first, by the trainee’s question, then by the friend/family and coworker question number, for example: Q2/4.
+Note: The items are identified first, by the trainee’s question, then by the friend/family and coworker question number, for example, Q2/4.
 The full grid is appended below as well.
 Coworkers are excluded from questions Q 10, 13-17.

 Areas of strong and significant agreement across respondent categories:

-Personality traits of peacefulness, honesty and a reduction of negative thinking (Q2/4)
+Personality traits of peacefulness, honesty, and a reduction of negative thinking (Q2/4)

-Communication abilities of openness to others, self-expression and the ability to speak about feelings (Q3/5)
+Communication abilities of openness to others, self-expression, and the ability to speak about feelings (Q3/5)

-Personality interactions of attentiveness to other’s needs, giving compliments and expressing personal warmth (Q4/6)
+Personality interactions of attentiveness to other’s needs, giving compliments, and expressing personal warmth (Q4/6)

-General reduction of negative emotional traits (Q7/7) and significant increase of states of being happy, joyful and hopeful Q8/8)
+General reduction of negative emotional traits (Q7/7) and significant increase of states of being happy, joyful, and hopeful Q8/8)